Masalit people: Overview

+proud Masalit state under the vassalage of the Sultanate of Darfur.

+Masalit tribes were among the rebel groups that fought against the Sudanese central government and the pro-government Janjaweed militia during the War in Darfur that started in 2003.
+Reprisals and ethnic cleansing led to an estimated 170,000 deaths over two years, and intermittent violence persisted afterwards.
+As part of the 2023 civil war in Sudan, the Rapid Support Forces (RSF) (a successor to the Janjaweed) launched a new campaign of ethnic cleansing in Darfur.
+In June 2023, Khamis Abakar, a Masalit and the governor of West Darfur, accused the RSF of genocide; he was later killed.

 Language

-The Masalit speak the Masalit language, which belongs to the Maban language family.
+The Masalit speak the Masalit language, which belongs to the Maban language group of the Nilo-Saharan language family.

 Masalit is divided into several dialects, with the variety spoken in South Darfur differing from that of West Darfur.
 The northern Masalit dialect is spoken to the east and north of Geneina.

 The Masalit language is most closely related to the Marfa, Maba and Karanga languages.
 It shares 45% of its vocabulary with Marfa, 42% with Maba, and 36% with Karanga.

 Most Masalit are bilingual in Arabic, except in the central area, where the Nilo-Saharan vernacular is primarily spoken.

 Masalit is written using the Latin script.